Commercial Barrel-Aging

 At this point, it’s safe to say the barrel is dry and is better used as decor or furniture.

-Charred interior of a whiskey barrel
+Inside of a charred oak whiskey barrel

 While we can’t give you an expiration date, we can provide a list of signs of dryness.
 Now, not all of these signs mean the barrel is so dry that it needs to be retired.
 Notice two or three of these signs, though, and it could be time to move on.